-Sailing from Hampton Roads 19 July 1944, Casa Grande was delayed at Balboa, C.Z. for repairs en route to Pearl Harbor, where she arrived 21 August.
-Here she offloaded landing craft brought from the east coast, and loaded men and equipment for the invasion of Yap.
-However, upon her arrival at Eniwetok 25 September, she was ordered to Manus to prepare for the Leyte operation.
+Sailing from Hampton Roads, Va., on 19 July 1944, Casa Grande was delayed at Balboa, C.Z. for repairs en route to Pearl Harbor, T.H., where she arrived on 21 August.
+Here she offloaded landing craft brought from the east coast, and loaded men and equipment for the invasion of Yap [Waqab] in the Carolines.
+Upon her arrival at Eniwetok in the Marshalls on 25 September, however, she was ordered to Seeadler Harbor, Manus in the Admiralties to prepare for the Leyte operation.
 Assigned to the Southern Attack Force, she entered Leyte Gulf uneventfully, and took part in the initial assault on 20 October.
-Her men worked at fever pace under enemy air attack as they launched their landing craft and serviced other small craft engaged in this triumphant return to the Philippines, and on 22 October, she withdrew for Hollandia.
+Her men worked at fever pace under enemy air attack as they launched their landing craft and serviced other small craft engaged in this triumphant return to the Philippines, and on 22 October, she withdrew for Hollandia, New Guinea.
 During the next month, she made two voyages from New Guinea to Leyte, ferrying reinforcements, and evacuating casualties.

-December 1944 found Casa Grande preparing for the second of the massive operations in the Philippines, and on 31 December she sailed in TF 79's Attack Group "Baker" for Lingayen Gulf.
-First enemy contact came at sunset on 8 January 1945, as a small but determined group of kamikazes attacked.
-One of these broke through to damage Kitkun Bay (CVE-71) severely, but Casa Grande came through unscathed, and joined in driving away the scattered individual enemy aircraft which pushed the attack onward.
+December 1944 found Casa Grande preparing for the second of the massive operations in the Philippines, and on 31 December she sailed in Task Force 79's Attack Group Baker for Lingayen Gulf.
+First enemy contact came at sunset on 8 January 1945, as a small but determined group of Japanese kamikaze suicide planes attacked.
+Mitsubishi A6M2 Navy Type 0 carrier fighter Model 21s and Yokosuka D4Y1 Type 2 carrier bombers savaged the U.S. ships including Kitkun Bay (CVE-71), but Casa Grande came through unscathed, and joined in driving away the scattered individual enemy aircraft which pushed the attack onward.

 Although sporadic attacks by Japanese aircraft and small ships tried to disrupt the landings, the long months of detailed planning bore fruit as Casa Grande and the others of her group carried out their landing assignments smoothly on 9 January 1945.
 She continued to operate in support of the invasion, plying between Lingayen, Leyte, and Morotai until 30 January.
-Casa Grande next cruised among the Solomons to load Marines, landing craft, and tanks for the invasion of Okinawa.
-She took departure from Ulithi 26 March, and arrived off Okinawa at dawn of 1 April.
-Landing equipment and troops under the first of the kamikaze attacks which were to bathe the Okinawa operation in blood, she moved to Kerama Retto 4 April to operate a small boat repair shop there until 3 June, when she sailed for a minor overhaul at Leyte.
+Casa Grande next cruised among the Solomons to load marines, landing craft, and tanks for Operation Iceberg—the invasion of Okinawa in the Ryūkyūs.
+She cleared Ulithi in the Carolines on 26 March, and arrived off Okinawa at dawn of 1 April.
+Landing equipment and troops under the first of the kamikaze attacks which were to bathe the Okinawa operation in blood, she moved to Kerama Retto on 4 April to operate a small boat repair shop there until 3 June, when she sailed for a minor overhaul at Leyte.

-Casa Grande received three battle stars for World War II service.
+Casa Grande received three battle stars for her World War II service.